 - How does musical engagement differ across families of children with and without developmental, medical, and mental health conditions?

-Studies conducted in this Research Lab include a pilot study of the SeRenade program, a national questionnaire study, and a Virtual Mindfulness-based Music and Songwriting Program for Parents of Children with Disabilities study.
+Prior studies conducted in this Research Lab include a pilot study of the SeRenade parent-child music class program, a national questionnaire study, parent coaching music interventions for young children with ASD, and a Virtual Mindfulness-based Music and Songwriting Program for Parents of Children with Disabilities study.
 For an overview of our research studies, click here.